rumca-js/RSS-Link-Database-2022/2022/10/2022-10-12/http.www.pcgamer.comrss_entries.md

-# Source pcgamer, Source URL:http://www.pcgamer.com/rss
+# Source pcgamer, Source URL:http://www.pcgamer.com/rss, Source language: en-US

 ## How to use a PS5 DualSense controller on PC
  - [https://www.pcgamer.com/ps5-dualsense-controller-on-pc](https://www.pcgamer.com/ps5-dualsense-controller-on-pc)
  - RSS feed: http://www.pcgamer.com/rss
  - date published: 2022-10-12 23:46:32+00:00
- - tags: None

 The DualSense doesn't have official PC drivers, but you can still use it through Steam, and some games even support the fancy rumble.